exakat/php-dictionary/dictionary/operator.ini.rst

 .. _operator:
 .. meta::
 	:description:
-		Operators: An operator takes one or more values (or expressions, in programming jargon) and yields another value (so that the construction itself becomes an expression).
+		Operators: An operator takes one or more values, or expressions in programming jargon, and yields another value, so that the construction itself becomes an expression.
 	:twitter:card: summary_large_image
 	:twitter:site: @exakat
 	:twitter:title: Operators
-	:twitter:description: Operators: An operator takes one or more values (or expressions, in programming jargon) and yields another value (so that the construction itself becomes an expression)
+	:twitter:description: Operators: An operator takes one or more values, or expressions in programming jargon, and yields another value, so that the construction itself becomes an expression
 	:twitter:creator: @exakat
 	:twitter:image:src: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:image: https://php-dictionary.readthedocs.io/en/latest/_static/logo.png
 	:og:title: Operators
 	:og:type: article
-	:og:description: An operator takes one or more values (or expressions, in programming jargon) and yields another value (so that the construction itself becomes an expression)
+	:og:description: An operator takes one or more values, or expressions in programming jargon, and yields another value, so that the construction itself becomes an expression
 	:og:url: https://php-dictionary.readthedocs.io/en/latest/dictionary/operator.ini.html
 	:og:locale: en
 .. raw:: html

-	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Operators","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Tue, 20 Jan 2026 07:22:11 +0000","dateModified":"Tue, 20 Jan 2026 07:22:11 +0000","description":"An operator takes one or more values (or expressions, in programming jargon) and yields another value (so that the construction itself becomes an expression)","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Operators.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>
+	<script type="application/ld+json">{"@context":"https:\/\/schema.org","@graph":[{"@type":"WebPage","@id":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","url":"https:\/\/php-dictionary.readthedocs.io\/en\/latest\/tips\/0.html","name":"Operators","isPartOf":{"@id":"https:\/\/www.exakat.io\/"},"datePublished":"Mon, 16 Mar 2026 07:26:59 +0000","dateModified":"Mon, 16 Mar 2026 07:26:59 +0000","description":"An operator takes one or more values, or expressions in programming jargon, and yields another value, so that the construction itself becomes an expression","inLanguage":"en-US","potentialAction":[{"@type":"ReadAction","target":["https:\/\/php-dictionary.readthedocs.io\/en\/latest\/dictionary\/Operators.html"]}]},{"@type":"WebSite","@id":"https:\/\/www.exakat.io\/","url":"https:\/\/www.exakat.io\/","name":"Exakat","description":"Smart PHP static analysis","inLanguage":"en-US"}]}</script>

 Operators
 ---------

-An operator takes one or more values (or expressions, in programming jargon) and yields another value (so that the construction itself becomes an expression).
+An operator takes one or more values, or expressions in programming jargon, and yields another value, so that the construction itself becomes an expression.

 .. code-block:: php